 5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

-DOM Health Services is responsible for contract monitoring of the services performed by the DOM UM/QIO.
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions: DOM Health Services is responsible for contract monitoring of the services performed by the DOM UM/QIO.

 6. Assessment Methods and Frequency.
 Describe the methods that are used to assess the performance of contracted and/or local/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in accordance with waiver requirements.
-Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed: Monthly reports are provided to DOM by the contractor and reviewed by Health Services staff.
+Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed:

+Monthly reports are provided to DOM by the contractor and reviewed by Health Services staff.

 7. Distribution of Waiver Operational and Administrative Functions.
-In the following table, specify the entity or entities that have responsibility for conducting each of the waiver operational and administrative functions listed (check each that applies): In accordance with 42 CFR §431.10, when the Medicaid agency does not directly conduct a function, it supervises the performance of the function and establishes and/or approves policies that affect the function.
+In the following table, specify the entity or entities that have responsibility for conducting each of the waiver operational and administrative functions listed (check each that applies):

+In accordance with 42 CFR §431.10, when the Medicaid agency does not directly conduct a function, it supervises the performance of the function and establishes and/or approves policies that affect the function.
 All functions not performed directly by the Medicaid agency must be delegated in writing and monitored by the Medicaid Agency.
 Note: More than one box may be checked per item.
 Ensure that Medicaid is checked when the Single State Medicaid Agency (1) conducts the function directly; (2) supervises the delegated function; and/or (3) establishes and/or approves policies related to the function.

-Function Medicaid Agency Contracted Entity Participant waiver enrollment $\checkmark$ Waiver enrollment managed against approved limits $\checkmark$ Waiver expenditures managed against approved levels Level of care evaluation $\checkmark$ Review of Participant service plans $\checkmark$ Prior authorization of waiver services $\checkmark$ Utilization management $\checkmark$ Qualified provider enrollment $\checkmark$ Execution of Medicaid provider agreements $\checkmark$ Establishment of a statewide rate methodology $\checkmark$ Rules, policies, procedures and information development governing the waiver program Quality assurance and quality improvement activities $\checkmark$ a.
-Methods for Discovery: Administrative Authority
+Function Medicaid Agency Contracted Entity

+Participant waiver enrollment ✓

+Waiver enrollment managed against approved limits ~

+Waiver expenditures managed against approved levels ✓

+Level of care evaluation ✓ >

+Review of Participant service plans ✓

+Prior authorization of waiver services ✓

+Utilization management ✓

+Qualified provider enrollment ~

+Execution of Medicaid provider agreements ✓

+Establishment of a statewide rate methodology ✓

+Rules, policies, procedures and information development governing the waiver program ✓

+Quality assurance and quality improvement activities ✓

-Quality Improvement: Administrative Authority of the Single State Medicaid Agency i.
+Quality Improvement: Administrative Authority of the Single State Medicaid Agency a.
+Methods for Discovery: Administrative Authority i.
 Performance Measures